sequenceiq/slider/src/site/markdown/specification/cli-actions.md

 ## Action: destroy

-Idempotent operation to destroy a frozen cluster -succeeds if the cluster has already been destroyed/is unknown
+Idempotent operation to destroy a frozen cluster -it succeeds if the cluster has already been destroyed/is unknown, but not if it is actually running.

 #### Preconditions